 Every Target designer collab is an extremely impatiently-awaited drop; it's more of an epic shopping bonanza, really.
 The big-box retailer's 2017 pair-up is certainly one of its buzziest yet: Behold, Victoria Beckham designs at Target prices.
-We first learned of the collab in October, and then finally got a first peek of the clothes in the May issue of InStyle.
-Now, we've finally got the full collection to not just pore over, but actually buy.
+We first learned of the collab in October, and then finally got a first peek of the clothes in the new issue of InStyle last week.
+Now, we've finally got the full collection to pore over, if not actually buy (just yet).

-We chatted with Beckham at a presentation of the line, which channels her Victoria Victoria Beckham diffusion line, over afternoon tea in NYC.
+We chatted with Beckham at a presentation of the line, which channels her Victoria Victoria Beckham diffusion line, over afternoon tea in NYC today.
 "VVB has always been about celebrating my daughter Harper," Beckham told Refinery29."When I was pregnant with her, that's when the line was born.
 It's the other side of my wardrobe: It's very girly."
 As for the clothes themselves, there's a crisp selection of B&W prints; scalloped separates and dresses in saturated, sunny hues; a bit of lace; and very springy gingham and floral dresses.
-"There are lots of conversational prints, and a really energizing palette; color was very important for the collection," Beckham said.
+"There are lots of conversational prints, and a really energising palette; colour was very important for the collection," Beckham said..

 It's also Beckham's inaugural plus-size offering, as the collection runs up to size 3X.
 "I want to design for women no matter their budget, age, or size," Beckham told us.
 "I want to empower women and girls, and make them feel like the best versions of themselves.
 The fact that I can offer plus size is really exciting, it's a first for me, and it's something important that I'm proud of."